$L^\infty$ cohomology is intersection cohomology: Definitions and the main result

-for some integer $N$.
-It is important to notice that we require the constant to be an integer for, although we are interested in the case of the field of real numbers, $R$ will not always be archimedean.
-A map $h:A \to R^n$ is Lipschitz if all its components are; a homeomorphism $h$ is {\bf bi-Lipschitz} if $h$ and $h^{-1}$ are Lipschitz.
+for all $x$ and $x'$ in $A$.
+It is important to notice that we require the constant to be an integer for $k(0_+)$ is not archimedean (see again Appendix II).
+A map $h:A \to R^m$ is Lipschitz if so are all its components; a homeomorphism $h$ is {\bf bi-Lipschitz} if $h$ and $h^{-1}$ are Lipschitz.

-Given two functions $f , g:X \to R$, we write $f \sim g$ (and say that $f$ is equivalent to $g$) if there exists a positive integer $C$ such that $\frac{f}{C} \leq g \leq Cf$.
+Given two functions $f , g:A \to R$, we write $f \sim g$ (and say that $f$ is {\bf equivalent} to $g$) if there exists a positive integer $C$ such that $\frac{f}{C} \leq g \leq Cf$.